 Thank you for your time and attention.

-The NLGJA Stylebook on LGBT Terminology offers advice on many terms often used when reporting on LGBT individuals:
+The NLGJA Stylebook on LGBTQ Terminology offers advice on many terms often used when reporting on LGBT individuals:

 When covering a controversial or sensitive issues, it’s standard journalism practice to seek out opposing views to provide “balance” to a story.
 However, there are times when “balance” doesn’t further understanding of the issues or the story.
 Some things to keep in mind: